21 Storage Solutions for Your New Kitchen

 19. Wood K-Cup Drawer Insert.

 Rev-A-Shelf will help you clean up your messy coffee station and organize your coffee pods.
-Full disclosure: this storage solution is available in other materials from many mass merchandisers, from Wayfair to WalMart.
+Full disclosure: this storage solution is available in other materials from many mass merchandisers.
+For instance, Wayfair, WalMart and Target.
 But the Rev-A-Shelf version is wood, and it can be trimmed to fit precisely into your drawer.

 20. Tupperware Container and Lids Organizer.